raspberrypilearning/raspberry-pi-connect/en/step_1.md

 --- /task ---

-A new window will appear, and after you have been connected you will see your Raspberry Pi's desktop.
+A new window will appear, and after you have been connected, you will see your Raspberry Pi's desktop.
 You can now use the Raspberry Pi as normal, via the browser.

 ![Use the Raspberry Pi via screen share](images/use_remotely.png)